Silicon-7/challenges/order_taker_challenge.md

 You will create a Rails app that takes orders for a restaurant.

+## Guidelines

+Use postgresql to create your database.

+If you are feeling ambitious, post your site on your heroku page.

 ## User Stories

 A user can create a username and password to log on.